 The statute of limitations for wrongful death claims in Texas is two years.
 This means a claim must be filed within two years from the date of death, or you may lose your right to pursue compensation.
 It is an important note that the date of death may not be the same as the date of injury.

-Get the Support You Need During This Difficult Time With Help From Our Wrongful Death Attorneys
+Get the Support You Need During This Difficult Time With Help From Our Pasadena Wrongful Death Attorneys

 In the wake of a wrongful death, you may feel overwhelmed by your situation.
 You will need to understand your rights and options in order to take appropriate legal action.
-We provide diligent and dedicated service to the families and estates of those who have died under such painful circumstances.
+Our Pasadena wrongful death lawyers provide diligent and dedicated service to the families and estates of those who have died under such painful circumstances.